-I spent a lot of time binging series on Netflix, and I’d say, it has got the best display I’ve seen in a 13-inch Asus laptop.
+I spent a lot of time binging series on Netflix, and I’d say it has got the best display I’ve seen on a 13-inch Asus laptop.
 I’ve had some concerns with Zenbook 13, but this one has got everything in the right proportions.
-The color levels are pretty solid, the contrasts are right, and the saturation levels are pretty good.
+The color levels are pretty solid, the contrasts are correct, and the saturation levels are pretty good.
 In short, I’m quite satisfied with the display.

-The Zenbook Edition 30 is not just a luxury laptop, it has got good specifications too.
+The Zenbook Edition 30 is not just a luxury laptop; it has got excellent specifications too.
 In terms of GPU, there’s a significant upgrade compared to Zenbook 13, but performance-wise, there’s only a marginal difference.
 The boot time is significantly faster, there’s no lag switching between applications, and in fact, the laptop doesn’t heat [much] with regular work [mid memory sensitive tasks].
-Maybe because of abundant RAM and the i7, I could feel the smoothness.
+Maybe because of sufficient RAM and the i7, I could feel the smoothness.

-Asus claims that Zenbook Edition 30 has got a battery life of almost 14 hours with the screenpad off, and almost 9 hours with screenpad ON but how true is that?
+Asus claims that Zenbook Edition 30 has got a battery life of almost 14 hours with the screenpad off and nearly 9 hours with the screenpad ON, but how true is that?

-The above numbers are based on tests and it varies with usage by user to user.
+The above numbers are based on tests, and it varies with usage by user to user.
 As far as I tested, it doesn’t even go near to the claimed numbers.
-The battery life of Zenbook Edition 30 is as poor as the ones I tested before.
-The laptop lasts for almost 5 hours when running on low brightness, best battery life setting and with ScreenPad 2.0 turned OFF.
-The battery life goes even lower when running on medium brightness, ScreenPad 2.0 turned ON, etc. I guess I don’t have to explicitly mention the numbers.
-Using the 65W power adapter, the laptop takes almost 2.5 hours for a complete charge.
+The battery life of Zenbook Edition 30 is as weak as the ones I tested before.
+The laptop lasts for almost 5 hours when running on low brightness, best battery life setting, and with ScreenPad 2.0 turned OFF.
+The battery life goes even lower when running on medium brightness, ScreenPad 2.0 turned ON, etc. I guess I don’t have to mention the numbers explicitly.
+With the 65W power adapter, the laptop takes almost 2.5 hours for a complete charge.

 Pros & Cons